Roopaish/Godot-Game-Development/README.md

 $Label.text = "Another Changed Text"

 // Use "" to access node with space in its name
-// However its not a convenion to do so
+// However its not a convention to do so
 $"Label Name".text = "Text for label name"

 // Showing Story to screen